groton-school/myschoolapp-reporting/packages/workflows/pronunciation/README.md

 ### Name pronunciation options

 Scan users for name pronunciation recordings.
 Include the URL of the LMS instance as instanceURL (required) and path to a CSV file of Blackbaud User IDs to analyze as pathToSourceCsvFile (optional if --user is set).
-Intended to receive a generic UserWorkList.csv export from the LMS as input, outputting the same CSV file to --outputPath with data columns appended.
+Intended to receive a generic .UserWorkList.csv export from the LMS as input, outputting the same CSV file to --outputPath with data columns appended.

 Due to the number of impersonated clicks necessary for this workflow, running --headless reduces the likelihood of stray user actions interfering with the script.